overhide/overhide-ethereum/README.md

 > | --- | --- |
 > | 8080 | node |
 > | 6379 | redis |
+>
+> If you're running *docker-machine* with the above ports opened for listening by the VM, you cannot use port 8080 to run *overhide-ethereum* using *npm* on your local host--the port is already used by *docker-machine*.
+If you're running *docker-machine* (e.g. for redis) and want to run the *overhide-ethereum* locally, take care to use the *OH_ETH_PORT* configuration to request a different port for your local *overhide-ethereum* and to target your tests against this local *overhide-ethereum*.

 ## Docker Containers for *overhide-ethereum*